The science of B2B cold email subjects that convert (+ examples)

 Finally, here are the cold email subject lines that had the lowest success rate of our analysis.

-As you write your subject line, use these examples to know what NOT to do.
+As you write your subject line, check out these examples to know what NOT to do.

 To make sure you’re not writing spammy subject lines, here is a list of 20 spam trigger words to avoid: